 EMERGING MARKETS-Russian rouble hits three-month low; Latam FX rises

-Oct 10 (Reuters) - Russia's rouble slid to its weakest in more than three months on Monday on heightening geopolitical risks, while Latin American currencies rose, with Mexico's peso at two-week highs after the appointment of a new economy minister.
+Oct 10 (Reuters) - Russia's rouble touched its weakest in more than three months on Monday on heightening geopolitical risks, while several Latin American currencies rose, led by the Brazilian real.

-The rouble RUBUTSTN=MCX hit 63 per dollar in Moscow trading before recovering, as the Russia-Ukraine war escalated.
-Explosions rocked Kyiv and other Ukrainian cities, two days after a powerful blast damaged the bridge linking Russia and the Crimean peninsula that Moscow annexed in 2014.
+The rouble RUBUTSTN=MCX slid past 63 per dollar in Moscow trading before recovering, as Russia fired missiles on busy Ukrainian cities, killing civilians and knocking out power and heat.

-Risk sentiment had already been dulled after data on Friday showed the U.S. labor market remained tight, raising expectations for a fourth 75 basis point hike from the Federal Reserve.
+The escalation in geopolitical tensions comes at a time when risk sentiment has already been dampened by data last week showing strong U.S. job growth, bolstering the case for another large interest rate hike by the Federal Reserve next month.

+"There are definitely risks of macroeconomic and geopolitical nature, so the market for the time being will remain very much tilted towards a more defensive position,", said Cristian Maggio, head of portfolio strategy at TD Securities.

+However, Latin America is viewed as a standout among emerging markets given an early start to policy tightening compared with other regions, Maggio said.

-Russian stocks .IMOEX sank 8.7% before cutting a chunk of those losses.
-Gazprom GAZP.MM plunged 15.8% as it started trading ex-dividend.
+Russian stocks .IMOEX sank as much as 8.7% before cutting a chunk of those losses.
+Gazprom GAZP.MM plunged 16% as it started trading ex-dividend.

 The head of the country's tax authority, Raquel Buenrostro, was named Mexico's on Friday, to lead efforts to fix a major trade dispute with the United States.